governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/tech-architecture.md

 - graph storage can sit behind managed schema and synchronization processes rather than being edited in isolation
 - cache, CMS, API, workflow, and graph layers all have distinct jobs

-## How the two pages relate
+## How the three pages relate

-The relationship between these two pages is important:
+The relationship between these pages is important:

 - **Page 1** shows the broader capability and tool landscape of the foundation
+- **Page 2** shows the core API control shape between clients and storage
 - **Page 3** shows one more concrete architecture slice inside that broader landscape

 So Page 1 helps answer: